Pledge 4 – Ljubljana

 - City: Ljubljana

-In the past two years, Ljubljana has signed three strong pledges to the European Pillar of Social Rights.
+In the past two years, Ljubljana has signed four strong pledges commiting to no less than seven principles of the European Pillar of Social Rights.
 On 18 November 2018, Ljubljana became the fourth city to commit to the EPSR, as Mayor Zoran Jankovic signed a pledge to principle 16 ‘healthcare’ and principle 19 ‘housing and assistance for the homeless’.
 Then, on 11 June 2019, ahead of the EUROCITIES Urban Ageing and Barrier Free Cities joint working group meeting, Ljubljana reaffirmed its commitment to the inclusion of people with disabilities (principle 17 EPSR).
 Recently, on 24 August 2020, Ljubljana pledged to gender equality (principle 2 EPSR), work-life balance (principle 9 EPSR) and equal opportunities (principle 3).

 On healthcare, Ljubljana is committed to: